One of the sites that traders should be wary of is Bitcoin Loophole.

 While there are viable ways to make money trading Bitcoin, using Bitcoin Loophole is not one of those ways.

-You can detect fraudulent behavior by reading between the lines.
+You can detect fraudulent behaviour by reading between the lines.
 While they do note that trading cryptocurrencies is a highly volatile market, they also claim that customers can make a lot of money quickly using the Bitcoin Loophole app.
 Yet, they do not post any figures sharing how many of their clients made any money using the platform.

 How Bitcoin Loophole Tries to Scam You